kcodek/tutorial_git/README.md

 1. Move all changes to master which are not in master to temporary area
 2. Run all origin/master commits
 3.Run all commits in the temporary area, one at a time

+if there are conflicts while rebase
+#$"git rebase --continue"
+#$ git rebase --skip
+#$ git rebase --abort

+While pull might work, I want you to retrieve the changes without merging them.
+Pull will automatically merge the changes, use fetch instead. so use git fetch instead
+#$git fetch